My Beginning of Motherhood: Miscarriage

 As things progressed and it became more intense, I remained in the bathroom.
 I passed large blood clots several times before it eventually died down.

-Once it was over, I felt guilty about the fact that I felt amazingly refreshed and relaxed.
+Once it was over, I felt guilty about the fact that I felt amazingly refreshed and relaxed following the physical miscarriage process.
 I thought that I should be bawling, but instead I felt so good.

 I’m sure it had something to do with the hormones.
 For some reason, my body felt as though it had been thoroughly cleansed and I had a sort of euphoria almost.